canonical/ubuntu-cloud-docs/docs/azure/azure-explanation/security-overview.rst

 Trusted Launch
 ~~~~~~~~~~~~~~

 `Trusted Launch`_ is now available by default when you launch an Ubuntu image on Azure.
 It comes with support for `secure boot`_ and includes a virtual Trusted Platform Module (vTPM).
-All Ubuntu images from 20.04 LTS (Focal Fossa) support trusted launch and secure boot on Hyper-V Gen2 instances.
+All `Hyper-V Generation 2`_ Ubuntu instances support trusted launch and secure boot.

 .. _azure-cvms: